agimenez95/MkodoTechTest/README.md

 ## Tech Stack
 - Swift
 - SwiftUI
-- Built with the latest Xcode
+- Built on Xcode 15.4
 - Observation Framework
 - XCTest (The new swift testing framework would have been nice to use but I wanted to complete the work in the latest non-beta release of Xcode)